This Is Me (Demi Lovato and Joe Jonas song): Certifications and sales

-Lo Que Soy
+"Lo que soy"

 Background

-"Lo Que Soy" is the Spanish version of the song "This Is Me" of the soundtrack of the film Camp Rock.
-"Lo Que Soy" was included on the deluxe edition of Lovato's debut album Don't Forget (2008).
+"Lo que soy" is the Spanish version of the song "This Is Me" of the soundtrack of the film Camp Rock.
+"Lo que soy" was included on the Spanish edition of the Camp Rock soundtrack as well on the deluxe edition of Lovato's debut album Don't Forget (2008).
 The song includes the part of "Gotta Find You", but Joe Jonas does not sing.
 This version was performed on the South American dates of the Jonas Brothers World Tour.

 Music video

-The music video features Lovato playing the piano and singing, while scenes from the movie appear.
-The music video was released to Disney Channel in Spain, Portugal and some countries of South America.
+The music video was filmed on January 18, 2009 and it features Lovato playing the piano and singing, while scenes from the movie appear.
+The music video was released to Disney Channel in Spain, Portugal and some countries of South America the following month on February 20.
 It was directed by Edgar Romero.